litianqi/LL3D/Doc/Coding Conversion.md

 * Strive for simplicity.

 If two variable is enough, then not three; If you need only read it, then do not read+write it.
 This means we prefer access functions (getter) to directly access data member, and params/locals to data member.
-Data member is a source of mess, for it's easy to access in class, we should do our best to against it.
+Data member is a source of mess, for it's easy to access in class, we should do our best to against this.

+* Strive for abstraction.

+This is a large topic, influence many things, I will mention some here:

+	1. As much as possible, do not write write implementation in header files, not even a simple return statement.
+Template functions should at least seperate its declaration and implementation, write its implementation on bottom of the file.